-For ESXi 8.0 and later, if the above steps do not list the NVMe namespaces then execute the following steps:
+For ESXi 8.0 U3, if the above steps do not list the NVMe namespaces then execute the following steps:

-- 1. Fetch the Controller ID by executing the command: localcli nyme controller list - 2.
-Clear all the existing connections/sessions with the older NQN localcli nvme fabrics disconnect -a <NVMe device> -n <target NVMe controller>
+- 1. Fetch the Controller ID by executing the command: - localcli nvme controller list - Clear all the existing connections/sessions with the older NQN localcli nvme fabrics disconnect -a <NVMe device> -n <target NVMe controller>

-- 3. Reset the port by executing the command: localcli storage san fc reset -A <vmhbaX> - 4.
-List the namespaces using the following command:# localcli nvme namespace list
+- 3. Reset the port by executing the command: - localcli storage san fc reset -A <vmhbaX> - 4.
+List the namespaces using the following command: - # localcli nvme namespace list